Asian Access

 Asian Access (A2) is a non-profit evangelical organization dedicated to the development of Christian leaders of the Church throughout Asia.
 It was established in 1967 by Ken W. and was formerly known as LIFE Ministries.
 The foundation resides in 18 countries, including Japan, Mongolia, and Cambodia.
 In each country, they seek to build key leaders who will lead the Church in vision, character, and competence.

 After the 2011 Tohoku earthquake and tsunami in Japan, Asian Access provided donations, relief, and assistance in the affected areas.
 Their alumni have taken initiative to combat sex trafficking in Cambodia and other countries.
 Its mission is to find, promote, and deliver new leaders for the church, expand leaders and congregations, and grow followers of Jesus Christ.
 Its stated objectives are to give leaders the tools to be lifelong followers of Christ, support one another in Christlike community, catalyze mission movements, and also make headway in addressing global crises and social issues.
 The mission addresses issues at a national and communal level.

-As of 2019, they were operating in 18 countries: Cambodia, Japan, Korea, Mongolia, Myanmar, the Philippines, Sri Lanka, and Thailand, along with a few others.
+As of 2019, they were operating in 18 countries, including Cambodia, Japan, Korea, Mongolia, Myanmar, the Philippines, Sri Lanka, and Thailand.
 Their stated goal is to expand to 20 countries in the near future.